sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/fire-sso.rst

 AWS SSO Configuration
 ====================

-Fire Insights can be configured with AWS SSO.
-This document provides a step-by-step guide to configuring Fire Insights with AWS Single Sign-On (SSO).
+Sparkflows can be configured with AWS SSO.
+This document provides a step-by-step guide to configuring Sparkflows with AWS Single Sign-On (SSO).

 Below are the steps for it:

-Step 1 : Enable SSO in Fire Insights
+Step 1 : Enable SSO in Sparkflows
 --------------------------
-To initiate AWS SSO integration, set the configuration parameter for SSO in Fire Insights:
+To initiate AWS SSO integration, set the configuration parameter for SSO in Sparkflows:
 ::

     sparkflows.sp.sso.enable=true